mjmillerlab/mjmillerlab.github.io/team/_posts/2018-02-01-tamaki-yuri.md

 handle: tyuri
 email: tyuri@ou.edu
 twitter:
 github:
 scholar: hgkk9HUAAAAJ&
 image: /assets/images/team/tamaki.jpg
 cv:
-alum: false
+alum: true
 ---

-Tamaki is the Collection Manager in the Ornithology Department of the Sam Noble Museum, where she is also the  Lab Manager for our Genetic Resources Core Facility .
-Tamaki has a PhD from the University of Michigan, where she worked on several high-profile projects in avian molecular biology and systematics.
+Tamaki was the Collection Manager in the Ornithology Department of the Sam Noble Museum.
+She recently assumed a Curator position at the Ohio State University's Museum of Biological Diversity.

-Currently, Tamaki is studying the hybridization between White-faced and Glossy ibises in Oklahoma.
-These wetland birds have experienced rapid range expansions in the last 20 years, resulting in range overlaps in the Great Plains and coastal Gulf regions.